Zoopla’s deposit protection scheme guide will give you all the information you need to know if you are a tenant or a landlord.

 - Wear and tear of property and/or fixtures and fittings or damage

-The onus is on the landlord to show that he has a justifiable claim to retain all or part of the deposit since the money remains the property of the tenant.
+The onus is on the landlord to show that he or she has a justifiable claim to retain all or part of the deposit since the money remains the property of the tenant.